balaji1974/kafkastreams/README.md

 d.
 The only difference is in our KafkaConsumer class where we now have a single bean returing a void Consumer<KStream<String, PosInvoice>> method, and constructing our hadoopRecordKStream and notificationKStream records before publishing them to their own topics.

-### 7) xml-pos-consumer (Project: xml-pos-consumer) - Input format: xml & Output format: json - Using KStreams
+### 7) XML Pos-Consumer (Project: xml-pos-consumer) - Input format: xml & Output format: json - Using KStreams

 a.
 In this example we will send our input messages in xml format, and send the out back to our topic in json format.